-Provide support for targets
+3. Provide support for targets

-- Access to Support Services: Provide means for the target of harassment to access support services (social services, health care, legal, career/professional). - Informal Reporting: Provide alternative and less formal means of recording information about the experience and reporting the experience. - Prevent Retaliation: Develop approaches to prevent the target from experiencing or fearing retaliation in academic settings.
+- Access to Support Services: Provide means for the target of harassment to access support services (social services, health care, legal, career/professional) without filing a formal report. - Informal Reporting: Provide alternative and less formal means of recording/documenting information about the experience and reporting the experience. - Prevent Retaliation: Develop approaches to prevent the target from experiencing or fearing retaliation in academic settings.

-Improve transparency and accountability
+4. Improve transparency and accountability